Tonna16/TrackEnergy/README.md

 🛠️ Technologies

-Frontend: React, TypeScript, Tailwind CSS, Recharts, Lucide Icons
+Frontend: React, TypeScript, Tailwind CSS, Recharts, Lucide Icons, to run it, the command is npm run dev

-Backend: Spring Boot, Java, JPA/Hibernate
+Backend: Spring Boot, Java, JPA/Hibernate, to run it, the command is mvn spring-boot:run

 Database: H2 (demo) / PostgreSQL (production)

 Real-Time: WebSockets (SimpMessagingTemplate)

 Authentication: JWT

+I have also included a demo video, about 5 minutes long, the file is called "energyiq-demo.mp4)